yuras11/Flappy_Bird/README.md

-# FlappyBird version with settings and possibilities to load own pictures for bird, columns and background.
+#  Final FlappyBird version with settings and possibilities to load own pictures for bird, columns and background.